devtut/generate/docs/python/mixins.md

 Now you can call `car.play_song_on_station(98.7)` and `clock.play_song_on_station(101.3)`, but not something like `boat.play_song_on_station(100.5)`

-The important thing with mixins is that they allow you to add functionality to much different objects, that don't share a &quot;main&quot; subclass with this functionality but still share the code for it nonetheless.
+The important thing with mixins is that they allow you to add functionality to much different objects, that don't share a =main= subclass with this functionality but still share the code for it nonetheless.
 Without mixins, doing something like the above example would be much harder, and/or might require some repetition.

 ## Overriding Methods in Mixins

-Mixins are a sort of class that is used to &quot;mix in&quot; extra properties and methods into a class.
+Mixins are a sort of class that is used to =mix in= extra properties and methods into a class.
 This is usually fine because many times the mixin classes don't override each other's, or the base class' methods.
 But if you do override methods or properties in your mixins this can lead to unexpected results because in Python the class hierarchy is defined right to left.

 For instance, take the following classes

 ```
 class Mixin1(object):
     def test(self):
-        print &quot;Mixin1&quot;
+        print =Mixin1=

 class Mixin2(object):
     def test(self):
-        print &quot;Mixin2&quot;
+        print =Mixin2=

 class BaseClass(object):
     def test(self):
-        print &quot;Base&quot;
+        print =Base=

 class MyClass(BaseClass, Mixin1, Mixin2):
     pass